 Univariate analysis

 We performed a univariate analysis of variables predictive of bile leaks, readmission, bleeding, organ space SSIs, and any surgical infection.
 There were 55 (5.7%) patients who experienced a bile leak.
-None of the variables in our model, included intra-operative ablation, were predictive of a bile leak occurrence (Supplemental Table 1).
+None of the variables in our model, included intra-operative ablation, were predictive of a bile leak occurrence (Supplementary Table 1).
 There were 107 (11.1%) patients who required a readmission within 30 d of surgery.
-Similarly, none of the variables including ablation were predictive of readmission (Supplemental Table 2).
+Similarly, none of the variables including ablation were predictive of readmission (Supplementary Table 2).

-There were 150 (15.5%) significant bleeding occurrences that required blood transfusion (Supplemental Table 3).
+There were 150 (15.5%) significant bleeding occurrences that required blood transfusion (Supplementary Table 3).
 We determined several factors predictive of bleeding.
 A minimally invasive surgical approach (OR = 0.45, P = 0.015), partial lobectomy (OR = 0.50, P = 0.005), and ablation (OR = 0.59, P = 0.011) were protective from bleeding.
 On the other hand, neoadjuvant chemotherapy (OR = 2.55, P < 0.001), wound class II (OR = 3.38, P = 0.006), and lesion size between 2-5 cm (OR = 2.56, P = 0.005) all increased risk of significant bleeding.
 Furthermore, patients undergoing hepatecomy for lesions greater than 5 cm had 8.05 times the odds of bleeding than patients with lesions smaller than 2 cm (OR = 8.05, P < 0.001).
 However, extensive hepatectomy such as trisegmentectomy or total left hepatectomy did not confer increased risk of bleeding.

 There were insufficient occurrences of superficial, deep, and wound dehiscence for regression modeling.
 We therefore only performed univariate analysis for organ space infections and any SSIs.
-There were 78 (8.1%) organ space infections (Supplemental Table 4).
+There were 78 (8.1%) organ space infections (Supplementary Table 4).
 Most of the variables included in the model were not predictive of infections; however Hispanic ethnicity (OR = 3.97, P < 0.001) and presence of more than 8 metastases (OR = 2.16, P = 0.013) increased the risk of organ space SSI.
-These findings were similar for any SSI (Supplemental Table 5).
+These findings were similar for any SSI (Supplementary Table 5).
 We therefore performed a multivariable analysis controlling for significant covariates to determine if intra-operative ablation increased risk of the adverse outcomes of interest.

 Multivariate analysis